Bike Cruise Holland and Flanders: Amsterdam to Bruges

 Itinerary from Bruges to Amsterdam

-First the ship cruises to Breukelen, where you disembark and your cycling tour starts.
-Ride along the small Vecht river: this area is well known for its beautiful mansions, small castles and beautiful houses with large gardens and parks.
-Over the small villages of Nieuwersluis, Loenen and Vreeland to Nigtevecht, where you can visit a traditional cheese farm.
-Continue over Abcoude and Ouderkerk on the Amstel river to reach Amsterdam.
-You will meet your barge again in the harbour of Amsterdam.
+During breakfast the barge will cruise to Breukelen where you disembark and start your final day of cycling.
+Ride along the Vecht River in an area famous for its beautiful mansions, small castles and beautiful houses with large gardens and parks.
+After cycling through the villages of Nieuwersluis, Loenen and Vreeland you arrive at Nigtevecht where you can visit a traditional cheese farm.
+Continue cycling through the historical town of Muiden and on to Amsterdam where you will meet the barge for the final time in the Amsterdam harbor.

 Day 8 (Sat): Amsterdam